edmundo2006-ai/yapp/privacy.md

 ## Buttery orders

-If you order from a buttery, we store the items, the price, the buttery, the status and your email address, so staff know whose order it is and you can see your history.
+If you order from a buttery, we store the items, the price, the buttery, the status, any note you add for the counter, and your email address, so staff know whose order it is and you can see your history.

 If you delete your account, past orders are kept as the buttery's own record of food it made, but your email address is removed from them so they are no longer connected